 We only accept one cohort of students each year.
 Acceptance letters are mailed in the spring and students begin classes in August of each academic year.

 No, we do NOT reserve seats for students from year to year.
 All applicants are reviewed and ranked each February.
 Applicants that are not admitted are encouraged to take general education courses such as Anatomy & Physiology as well as Microbiology to make them more competitive and qualified for admission the following year.
 Depending upon their credentials and GPA they may also be offered admission into the "dental hygiene select" program.
 Students enrolled in the dental hygiene select program who maintain a 3.0 GPA will be offered first acceptance into the Rome program the following academic year.

-We offer a dental hygiene select program that allows students to complete the general education courses as well as Infection Control, Medical Emergencies for the Dental Professional and a basic instrumentation class.
-Completion of this program with a C grade in the three dental courses and an overall 3.0 GPA ensures admission into the AAS program the following year.
+We offer a dental hygiene select program that allows students to complete the general education courses as well as Medical Emergencies for the Dental Professional and a basic instrumentation class.
+Completion of this program with a C grade in the these dental courses and an overall 3.0 GPA ensures admission into the AAS program the following year.
 Click here for details.

 No, not at this time.
 Our students generally find housing at one of the area apartment complexes in Rome.
 There are 2-3 of them within a 5 mile radius of our teaching clinic and MVCC’s Rome campus.
 They are all within close proximity to a Price Chopper, Eckard Drugs, Dunkin Donuts, McDonalds, Dollar Store, Post Office and a small shopping center.